 - How much money your visa might cost;

-- How much money you need to save for NZ;
+- How much money you need to move to New Zealand;

 - How much money you need for your first month in NZ;